Silver is a fantastic precious metal that is both timeless and durable.

 Even bracelets that have many details and decorations are suitable to polish with liquid silver polish.

-You dip the silver bracelet for a few seconds and then rinse it off in water - your silver bracelet will be sparkling clean!
+You dip the silver bracelet for a few seconds and then rinse it off in water - your silver bracelet will be sparkling clean! - Regular use delays oxidation

 A silver bracelet retains its whiteness and freshness best when you use it.

 When your silver bracelets are left lying around, the surface eventually darkens - the silver oxidizes.
-Avoid storing your bracelets in the bathroom, the humidity causes the silver to darken faster.
+Avoid storing your bracelets in the bathroom, the humidity causes the silver to darken faster. - Scratches and marks

 Scratches are inevitable on a bracelet and become extra obvious on a wide rigid silver bracelet .
 Think of it as your bracelet getting a patina, becoming part of you and your life story.

 If you want to remove all scratches once and for all, you submit it to a gold/silversmith for polishing.
-The surface is ground down and then polished up.
+The surface is ground down and then polished up. - Store your silver bracelets in boxes

 The best storage for bracelets (especially rigid bracelets) is boxes.